How to improve your employees' wellbeing at work

 Flexible work hours have significant health and wellbeing results.
 This is because they contribute to a healthy work-life balance, which makes employees happier, less stressed, and less susceptible to burnout.
 They're also easier to implement than ever, due to the rise of remote working.

-In order to set up this wellbeing initiative in your company, you'll need to develop a policy that will work for you.
+To set up this wellbeing initiative in your company, you'll need to develop a policy that will work for you.
 Some examples of flexible work hour policies include:

 • Condensed work weeks